kausik-l/IndianGestureRecognition/README.md

 # Indian Gesture (or Indian Sign Language a.k.a ISL) Recognition

-This project implements a hand gesture recognition system using a Convolutional Neural Network (CNN) and OpenCV.
+This project (implemented for my NLP course) implements a hand gesture recognition system using a Convolutional Neural Network (CNN) and OpenCV.
 It includes tools to create custom gestures, train a model, and recognize gestures in real-time using a webcam.
+The project report can be found in 'docs/'.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/065d695c-888b-4b04-b64c-a0d864e0d59b" alt="ProjectBlockDiagram">
 </p>